-tline for paragraph 2.
+C. Complete the outline for paragraph 2.

-Home-made food
+Topic 1 Home-made food

-too/ neither nor/ similar to/ as as/

-King Burger make huge profits.

-arge franchise around the world2, King Burger

-many countries.

-serve thousands of people every day.

-ger is set up makes it possible to handle people

-cDonald's customers are served in a timely manner.

-et coupons for Burger King on their receipts at their

-cDonald's5 does the same with its coupons.

-menu at McDonald's are6 cheap6 those at

-ow cost food7 that one at King Burger.

-chicken and French fries.
-McDonald's has these dishes

-at McDonald's9 staff at King Burger get any

-rst start to work.

-ist start to work.

-t from/ while/ but/ though/ not asas/ in

-t from/ while/ but/ though/ not asas/ in ther hand/ less (more) than/ not the same as
+Supporting detail 1

+Supporting detail 2

+Supporting detail 3

+Topic 2

+Supporting detail 1

+Supporting detail 2

+Supporting detail 3

+D. Rewrite paragraph 2 using point-by-point organization.
-t from/ while/ but/ though/ not asas/ in

-- 3. Subway's main mission is to serve healthy food.
-4, McDonald's has no such health policy. - 4.
-Subway offers a diverse menu featuring fresh vegetables, meats and whole grain breads.
-5, McDonald's has a menu that is high in calories. - 5.
-Subway offers fresh, green, leafy vegetables in the sandwiches.
-6, McDonald's food is 7 processed and 7 healthy 7 that of Subway. - 6.
-Subway is known for their submarine sandwiches 8 McDonald's is famous for their burgers. - 7.
-The choice of drinks at Subway is 9 at McDonald's.
-For example, McDonald's offers several soft drinks like Pepsi and Coke 10 Subway offers only Coca Cola.
+Exercise 3.
+Complete the following sentences with phrases from the boxes.
+A. and/ both/ also/ too/ neither nor/ similar to/ as as/ likewise/ similarly McDonald's1 King Burger make huge profits.
+McDonald's has large franchises around the world2, King Burger has its companies in many countries.
+3 restaurants serve thousands of people every day.
+The way King Burger is set up makes it possible to handle people quickly4, at McDonald's customers are served in a timely manner.
+Customers often get coupons for Burger King on their receipts at their local corner store.
+McDonald's5 does the same with its coupons.
+The dishes on the menu at McDonald's are6 cheap6 those at King Burger.
+McDonald's has low cost food7 that one at King Burger.
+King Burger sells chicken and French fries.
+McDonald's has these dishes on the menu,8 9 employees at McDonald's9 staff at King Burger get any benefits when they first start to work.
+B. however/ different from/ while/ but/ though/ not asas/ in 1.
+McDonald's is a bit1 Subway.
+2. Subway is not2 old2 McDonald's.
+The latter was started in 19403 Subway was set up 25 years later.
+3. Subway's main mission is to serve healthy food4, McDonald's has no such health policy.
+4. Subway offers a diverse menu featuring fresh vegetables, meats and whole-grain breads5, McDonald's has a menu that is high in calories.
+5. Subway offers fresh, green, leafy vegetables in the sandwiches6, McDonald's food is7 processed and7 healthy7 that of Subway.
+6. Subway is known for their submarine sandwiches8 McDonald's is famous for their burgers.
+7. The choice of drinks at Subway is9 at McDonald's.
+For example, McDonald's offers several soft drinks like Pepsi and Coke10 Subway offers only Coca-Cola.

 A. Look at the pictures.
-Brainstorm ideas to compare and contrast eating habits of vegetarians and vegans.
+Brainstorm ideas to compare and contrast the eating habits of vegetarians and vegans.

 - B. Write a contrast/comparison paragraph on the topic "Eating habits of vegans and vegetarians".
 Use either point-by-point organization or block organization. - C. Exchange your rough drafts with your partner.
 Edit and revise your partner's rough draft.
-Use the following checklist to make sure his/her paragraph meets the requirements of contrast/comparison writing and paragraph structure.
+Use the following checklist to make sure his/ her paragraph meets the requirements of contrast/ comparison writing and paragraph structure.